- A.A.S.U. (African American Student Union)

 Promote Korean culture and customs and educating students about Korean history.

-Latino Student Success Club
+- Latino Student Success Club (LSSC)

 The Latino Student Success Club (LSSC) works to promote student advancement in higher education and unity among Latino students and their peers.
 The LSSC promotes Latino culture, values, pride and self-determination.
 Latino community student involvement and development will create a strong bond within the area that surrounds Clovis West High School.
 The LSSC aims to promote awareness of the invaluable contributions of the cultures of Africa, Spain, Mexico, Central and South America, and the Caribbean.
 The LSSC is open to all students that have a desire to understand the Latino culture and encourages a diverse membership from all ethnic backgrounds.